Modern Guilt

 And I'm a pawn piece in a human shield

 That window/glass dividing the narrator from life is such a simple and amazing metaphor, no?
-In both cases, the glass symbolizes a disconnect the narrator feels from the rest of the world.
+In both songs, the glass symbolizes a disconnect the narrator feels from the rest of the world.

-But perhaps this feeling is more of a continuity, as opposed to two similar feelings at different times.
-The lonesome longing one sometimes feels (Sea Change) will extend, with enough time, into a greater existential crises (Modern Guilt): "falling out of the conversation / a pawn piece in a human shield."
+Connecting this feeling to Sea Change might add some context.
+This disconnection may be a bit of a continuity, as opposed to two similar feelings at different times.
+The lonesome longing that someone sometimes feels (as in Sea Change) will extend, with enough time, into a greater existential crises (Modern Guilt): "falling out of the conversation / a pawn piece in a human shield."

 There is a lot on the Modern Guilt album about searching for a bed, a home, somewhere to rest, to warm your bones.
 The beginning of this emotion is described in "Modern Guilt," which, as Beck said, was just the beginning of what he would look at throughout the entire album.